-A Roth IRA is funded by money that you've already paid taxes on—also known as after-tax dollars—so withdrawals are tax-free.
-While there is no tax deduction for Roth IRAs, your investments grow deferred in the account, and you don't pay income taxes on qualified withdrawals.1
+A Roth IRA is a retirement account funded by money that you've already paid taxes on, so withdrawals of your contributions are tax-free at any time.
+While there is no tax deduction for Roth IRAs, your earnings grow tax-deferred in the account, and if you make a qualified withdrawal, those earnings can be withdrawn tax free.1 These factors make it a

 Who is eligible to open a Roth IRA?